HackerN64/F3DEX3/README.md

   requirement to set `type` to zero in directional lights), but `LookAt_t` and all the larger data structures such as `Lightsn`, `Lights*`, and `PosLights*` have changed.
-- `g*SPPerspNormalize` binary encoding has changed.
+- `SPPerspNormalize` binary encoding has changed.

 ## What are the tradeoffs for all these new features?